 The extent to which the coal reserves may be affected by any known environmental, permitting, legal, title, variation, socio-economic, marketing, political, or other relevant issues has been reviewed rigorously for estimation of coal reserves.
-Similarly, the extent to which the estimates of coal reserves may be materially affected by mining, metallurgical, infrastructure, and other relevant factors has also been considered.
-MM&A is not aware of any of these factors that impede classification of the reserves.
+Similarly,

 Coal Quality

 Coal seam quality data, available from exploration drill holes, have been utilized to assist in the determination of coal quality.
 Drill hole quality data was tabulated on a seam-by-seam basis for individual reserve areas on computer spreadsheets (using Microsoft Excel software) to allow for computation of basic statistical analyses (average, maximum, minimum) of the data sets.